tylerfallon/The-Omniscient-Crypto-Oracle/README.md

 If none of the above are true for bull, bear, or neutral market criteria, then it is too difficult to predict the market type.

 ## Results
+### Difficulties

 ## Future Enhancements
-Coinmarketcap API to csv: https://stevesie.com/apps/coinmarketcap-api
+- Coinmarketcap API to csv: https://stevesie.com/apps/coinmarketcap-api
+- Increase number of cryptocurrencies supported